StatMixedML/StatMixedML/README.md

 ## :speech_balloon: Quote of the day

-> "With four parameters I can fit an elephant and with five I can make him wiggle his trunk."
-(John von Neumann)
+> *"With four parameters I can fit an elephant, and with five I can make him wiggle his trunk."* (John von Neumann)

 <br />

 ## :mailbox_with_mail: How to contact me

-The easiest way would be to navigate to the corresponding repo of interest and to raise an issue or start a discussion.
+The easiest way is to navigate to the corresponding repo of interest and to raise an issue or start a discussion.

 <br />